SonnyAddison/socialNetworkAPISetUp/README.md

   ## Description

-This retail server support application allows one to interact with their SQL retail database system uisng Insonmia for a User Interface.
-This database has the full CRUD (Create, Read, Update, and Delete) functions.

 ## User Story

-AS A manager at an internet retail company
+AS A social media start up
-I WANT a back end for my e-commerce website that uses the latest technologies
+I WANT an API for my social network that uses a NoSQL database
-SO THAT my company can compete with other e-commerce companies
+SO THAT my website can handle large amounts of unstructured data

 ## Acceptance Criteria

-GIVEN a functional Express.js API
+GIVEN a social network API
-WHEN I add my database name, MySQL username, and MySQL password to an environment variable file
-THEN I am able to connect to a database using Sequelize
-WHEN I enter schema and seed commands
-THEN a development database is created and is seeded with test data
 WHEN I enter the command to invoke the application
-THEN my server is started and the Sequelize models are synced to the MySQL database
+THEN my server is started and the Mongoose models are synced to the MongoDB database
-WHEN I open API GET routes in Insomnia for categories, products, or tags
+WHEN I open API GET routes in Insomnia for users and thoughts
 THEN the data for each of these routes is displayed in a formatted JSON
 WHEN I test API POST, PUT, and DELETE routes in Insomnia
-THEN I am able to successfully create, update, and delete data in my database
+THEN I am able to successfully create, update, and delete users and thoughts in my database
+WHEN I test API POST and DELETE routes in Insomnia
+THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list

 ---
 ## Table of Contents (Optional)